-LS 56A2 - This submersible pump lift station was in good condition.
-No pump issues were reported.
-The wet well and the valve vault hatches were in good condition.
-The valve vault was in good condition.
-Valve vault was dry at the time of site visit.
-The wet well was in good condition.
-There were cracks on the concrete slab surrounding the wet well and the valve vault.
-The electrical panel and water service were in good condition.
+LS 32D - This submersible pump lift station was in overall fair condition.
+At the time of inspection, no pump issues were reported.
+The wet well and valve vault were in fair condition.
+The piping and valves had minor rust but were in fair condition.
+The valve vault had no water present at the time of inspection.
+The liner of the wet well requires rehabilitation.
+Some minor rust was observed on pipes in the wet well.
+Coating on all piping requires rehabilitation.
+The electrical panel was in good condition.
+The water service was in good condition.
+The station is on the list for future rehabilitation.

-LS 67 - This submersible pump lift station was in good condition.
-No pump issues were reported.
-The wet well and the valve vault hatches were in good condition.
-The valve vault was in good condition.
-Valve vault was dry at the time of site visit.
-The wet well was in good condition.
-There were cracks on the concrete slab surrounding the wet well and the valve vault.
-The electrical panel, water service and fencing were in good condition.
+LS 50D - This submersible pump lift station was in overall good condition.
+At the time of inspection, no pump issues were reported.
+The wet well and valve vault were in good condition.
+The piping and valves had minor rust but were in good condition.
+Valve vault had some water present at the time of inspection due to rain.
+The liner of the wet well requires rehabilitation.
+Some minor rust was observed on pipes in the wet well.
+Coating on all piping requires rehabilitation.
+The electrical panel was in good condition.
+The water service was in good condition, although undersized.